shurinov/mon_umee/readme.md

 # Umee community monitoring dashboard

 This project based on [shurinov/mon_umee](https://github.com/shurinov/mon_umee) - easy to install monitoring tool.
-But that solution lacked an open monitoring service.
+But that solution dosen't have an open monitoring service.

 [UMEE Community Monitoring](http://pro-nodes.com/umee) soleved this.
 You no longer need to think about where to host the monitoring server.